-Value of new business is the value at the valuation date of the new business written during fiscal year 2018, calculated applying the same assumptions used to calculate the embedded value as of that date.
-New business means the life insurance policies commencing within this accounting period (fiscal year 2018) and does not include values anticipated from future new business.
-The figure for adjusted net worth represents the loss arising between the point of sale and March 31, 2019 on business sold in the period.
+Value of new business is the value at the valuation date of the new business written during fiscal year 2019, calculated applying the same assumptions used to calculate the embedded value as of that date.
+New business means the life insurance policies commencing within this accounting period (fiscal year 2019) and does not include values anticipated from future new business.
+The figure for adjusted net worth represents the loss arising between the point of sale and March 31, 2020 on business sold in the period.
 The table below shows the results.

-The primary reasons for the increase in the value of new business, compared to the same period of the previous year, are updates made to mortality and morbidity assumptions and an increase in the volume of new business acquired (see Section 3).
+The primary reason for the increase in the value of new business, compared to the same period of the previous year, is an increase in the volume of new business acquired (see Section 3).